HADDAMZ/SPIRITEDAWAY/README.md

-    # Check if player caught powerup
     hits = spr.spritecollide(player, powerups, True)  # make sprite disappear
     for hit in hits:
         if hit.type == 'gun':
             powerup_sound.play()
             player.powerup()

-    #  If player died and explosion has finished playing
     if player.lives == 0 and not death_explosion.alive():

         screen.blit(gameover_img, (0, 0))